Meet the Crew

 Zach Maguire

-Introducing our crew leader, Zach Maguire.
-Zach is a Certified Arborist and a “tree man” to the core.
-He has a deep passion for arboriculture, tree climbing and ecophysiology.
-Renowned for his thoughtful pruning and deliberate removal techniques, Zach also brings a thirst for knowledge, a positive attitude, and great sense of humor to the Rootbound Crew.
+Introducing our crew leader, Zach Maguire, a Certified Arborist with a diverse skill set, passion for learning, and unwavering commitment to tree care.
+A true ‘tree man’ at heart, Zach is deeply passionate about arboriculture, tree climbing, and ecophysiology.
+Known for his meticulous pruning and careful removal techniques, Zach brings a thirst for knowledge, a positive attitude, and a great sense of humor to the Rootbound Crew.

 Zach’s love for arboriculture is matched by his studies in ecology and wildlife management.
 Originally from Boston, Massachusetts, he has spent the last decade in Montana where he was a wilderness guide in The Bob Marshall Wilderness before pursuing a Master of Science degree in Fish and Wildlife Management at Montana State University, where he served as a teaching assistant for Ichthyology.
 His coursework in classes such as Forests and People, Forest Botany, Identification of Seed Plants, and Seminar in Arboriculture, perfectly complement his skill set as a tree advocate and arborist.